mlehotay/ier/IER-paper/IER-paper.md

 Experience exists **if and only if** such a regime exists.
 No additional primitives—phenomenal, representational, computational, or informational—are introduced beyond physical systems, intrinsic constraint, and regime dynamics.
 Each UEF constitutes a system-relative world, grounding experiential pluralism under a single objective physical reality.
 Agency arises from the system’s capacity to resolve intrinsic informational tension, and moral considerability applies wherever intrinsic constraint is internally sustained.
 Moral harm consists in destabilization, fragmentation, overload, or irreversible collapse of such constraint.

-This paper presents the **minimal normative core** of IER v10.5, leaving applied models, empirical diagnostics, and extensions for future work.
+This paper presents the **minimal normative core** of IER v10.5, **deferring phenomenology, applied models, empirical diagnostics, and extensions to future publications**.

 ---